Penile Implant / Inflatable Penile Prosthesis for ED

 Erectile dysfunction is extremely common as a man ages, and age-related erectile dysfunction is almost always a progressive problem.
 At its earlier stages, PDE-5 inhibitors such as Viagra, Levitra, Stendra, or Cialis will suffice.
 But as the problem progresses and becomes more severe, these pills will eventually no longer be reliable or work at all.
 When this occurs, and if a man retains the desire and motivation to have a usable erection, he must resort to more aggressive therapy.
 In our practice, the next step would be to learn injections into the penis with medicine that dilates arteries or to less commonly use a vacuum erection device.

 Shots for erections have been around for many years and are very effective.
 Vacuum erection devices have also been helpful.
-But for many men, even though they are willing to use one of these approaches, it simply is not a satisfactory solution.
+However, for many men, even though they are willing to use one of these approaches, it simply is not a satisfactory solution.
 For these men, we offer to place a penile prosthesis.
 We usually will not consider someone for this surgery unless they have at least tried or seriously considered these other approaches first.
 But, for the right patient, an inflatable penile prosthesis can provide the highest patient satisfaction of any modality.

 AMS 700 Inflatable Penile Prosthesis